PORTFOLIO

 Who I am

-Hi, I'm Nicole Lopez, and I’m a marketing and interactive designer!
-I most recently worked at Playdots, a mobile game company under Zynga and Take-Two Interactive, as a marketing designer.
-Before that, I was graduated from Rochester Institute of Technology in 2021 where I studied New Media Design and had minors in the Japanese language as well as Game Design.
+Hi, I'm Nicole Lopez, and I’m a marketing and graphic designer!
+I most recently worked at a mobile game company as a marketing designer, and I was graduated from Rochester Institute of Technology in 2021 where I studied New Media Design and have minors in the Japanese language as well as Game Design.
 I'm searching for new employment in the field of graphic and/or marketing design, and am available to start at any time.

 What I do